lolRiky/Challenge/README.md

 # Voluntary Homework / Challenge

+*This was a voluntary homework during an interview process*

 This documentation highlights various ways of deployment, API testing and one way of monitoring on a single VM running Fedora Server

 Baseline of VM is: